HyagoOliveira/InputSystem/README.md

 ![CustomSpriteText Inspector for Names][CustomSpriteText_Inspector_Name]

-You can also use Sprite Animations.
+You can also use this same component to play Sprite Animations.

 First, you must find the initial and final sprite indexes located at the Sprite Assets:

 ![Keyboard And Mouse Indexes][KeyboardAndMouseIndexes]
 ![Xbox Indexes][XboxIndexes]